Half Breed at Edinburgh

 You can also see Half Breed at London's Soho Theatre from 11 - 30 September 2017 - find out more here

-Talawa Firsts and Soho Rising star Natasha Marshall makes her Edinburgh writer / performer premiere with Half-Breed, a one woman partly autobiographical dark comedy about faith in yourself: finding your voice, fighting for what you want and being fearless in who you are.
+Talawa Firsts and Soho Rising star Natasha Marshall made her Edinburgh writer / performer premiere with Half-Breed, a one woman partly autobiographical dark comedy about faith in yourself: finding your voice, fighting for what you want and being fearless in who you are.

 Jazmin feels different.
 She doesn’t want to stay in the village.
 She doesn’t want to have a baby.
 She doesn’t want to laugh at racist jokes in the local pub.
 She’s got to get out.
 And when her gran signs her up for a drama school audition in London without telling her:

 " ... my brain is just confused as confused as my skin.
 Should I stay here?
 Or should I try move to London.
 Stay.Go.Stay.Go.Stay.Go.Stay …"

 Half Breed was shortlisted for the Soho Young Writers’ Award 2016 and the Alfred Fagon Award (2016).

 Half-Breed began its life as a poem at spoken word nights.
 Developed into a short play with Talawa Theatre Company and Soho Theatre’s Writers’ Lab, Natasha first performed Half Breed at Talawa Firsts 2016 and later at Soho Theatre’s Soho Rising festival.

 Half Breed will have its full-length premiere at Edinburgh Festival Fringe this year.
 Natasha hopes it will be a voice of an experience that is raw, real and distinctive.

 Half Breed is created and performed by Natasha Marshall and directed by Miranda Cromwell.